josesaranda/josesaranda.es/README.md

 # josesaranda.es

 This project was created in Angular.
-I created this project in order to show how i works with this framework.
+I created this project in order to show how i work with this framework.

 ## Development server